chef-boneyard/chef-web-docs-2016/chef_master/source/debug.rst

 .. include:: ../../includes_chef/includes_chef.rst

-Blah.

-Elements of good approaches to building recipes and xxxxx that are reliable and easy to debug include:
+Elements of good approaches to building cookbooks and recipes that are reliable include:

 * A consistent syntax pattern when constructing recipes
 * Using the same patterns in Ruby
-* xxxxx
+* Using core |chef| resources before creating custom ones
+* Using community-authored lightweight resources before creating custom ones

 Ideally, the best way to debug a recipe is to not have to debug it in the first place.
 That said, the following sections discuss various approaches to debugging recipes and failed |chef client| runs.